 - Changing color of the text or a background color

-- Adding borders and adjusting border colors, patterns, and thickness
+- Adding borders and adjusting border colors, and patterns

 - Aligning text